tcpekin/flask_site/content/about.md

 title: Tom Pekin, PhD

+After 9 years in academia, I recently (Jan.
+2023) switched to my current position as a Team Product Owner at the semiconductor mask solutions (SMS) branch of Carl Zeiss SMT, located in Jena, Germany.
+More info will come as I learn what I can talk about and not 🙃.

-I am a a postdoc at the Humboldt Universität zu Berlin, where I am a member of Christoph Koch’s
-[Structure Research and Electron Microscopy](https://www.physics.hu-berlin.de/en/sem) group.
-I currently work on developing ptychographic methods using the electron microscope.
-Previously, I did my PhD under
-[Andrew Minor](https://aminor.mse.berkeley.edu/) at UC Berkeley and the National Center for Electron Microscopy, where I focused on method development at the intersection of electron microscopy and structural materials science.
+Prior to the switch to industry, I was a a postdoc at the Humboldt Universität zu Berlin, where I was a member of Christoph Koch’s [Structure Research and Electron Microscopy](https://www.physics.hu-berlin.de/en/sem) group.
+There I worked on developing ptychographic methods using electron microscopy and high-end STEM/EELS on a Nion UltraSTEM.
+Previously, I did my PhD under [Andrew Minor](https://aminor.mse.berkeley.edu/) at UC Berkeley and the National Center for Electron Microscopy, where I focused on method development at the intersection of electron microscopy and structural materials science.

-My research has focused on combining _in situ_ electron microscopy methods with high speed 4DSTEM techniques, with the hope of discovering new structure-property relationships that can then be exploited to improve material properties.
+My research interests included electron ptychography and computational microscopy, as well as combining _in situ_ electron microscopy methods with 4DSTEM techniques, with the hope of discovering new structure-property relationships that could then be exploited to improve material properties.
+I enjoyed working with diverse classes of materials, including catalytic materials, bulk metallic glasses, structural steels, and 2D materials like MoS2 and graphene.
+I also enjoyed teaching and incorporating Python into physics and materials science courses and research.

-My current research interests primarily focus on developing electron ptychography as an established and reliable method, which includes improving the reproducibility and ease of data acquisition, preprocessing, reconstruction, and analysis.
-Currently, that involves acquiring the data on a Nion UltraSTEM, streamlining the preprocessing in Python, and then reconstructing the object potential using [Adorym](https://github.com/mdw771/adorym).
-As long term goals, I hope to increase the speed of both acquisition and reconstruction, increase the robustness of the reconstruction of thick samples, and extend the technique to reliably reconstruct amorphous and/or beam sensitive samples.

 Outside of work I enjoy live music, various water sports, coding, and learning German.